-At the back of the church is the royal charter of Edward I. Pause in the churchyard to examine the 14th century cross, with the twelve apostles carved around the base.
-There is a second cross, believed to be a medieval village cross, which was moved to the churchyard in Victorian times.
+At the back of the church is the royal charter of Edward I. Pause in the churchyard to examine the 14th-century cross, with the twelve apostles carved around the base.
+There is a second cross, believed to be a medieval village cross, that was moved to the churchyard in Victorian times.

 About Bishops Lydeard Church

 Address: Church Street, Bishops Lydeard, Somerset, England, TA4 3AT

 Attraction Type: Historic Church